Brijeshyadavgkp/Customer_Churn_Dashboard_PowerBI/README.md

 3. Load the dataset (`churn-dataset.xlsx`).
 4. Explore the dashboards to gain insights into churn patterns and risk analysis.

-## Screenshots
-Include visual previews of the dashboards for better understanding.

 ## Future Enhancements
 - Add predictive analytics using machine learning models.
 - Integrate live data sources for real-time analysis.